Stacket-in/docs/docs/index.md

-# Welcome to Stacket Documnetation
+# Welcome to Stacket Documentation

 We are India's first and last public based hedge fund.
 For more information visit our website: